Lamar Odom Opens Up About New Girlfriend Sabrina Parr, Says He’s ‘Definitely Moved On’ From Khloe Kardashian

 The relationship comes after what had been quite a rough patch for Odom, who nearly died when he overdosed at a Las Vegas brothel in 2015.
 Odom said he has since turned his life around and has taken to motivational speaking.
 Parr said she is there to help him on his rise back up again.

-“You have to meet people where they are,” Parr continued.
 “He was never in a position to be someone’s husband, you know?
 He was sick, he needed to heal, he needed to grieve.
 He experienced a lot of losses.
 And he never had time to go through that.”

 As a report from People magazine noted, there is still plenty of attention on the relationship that Lamar couldn’t make work, his four-year marriage with Khloe Kardashian.
 As the report noted, they married in 2009, just one month after they had met.
 During the course of their marriage and for many years afterward, all of their ups and downs were splashed across celebrity news outlets and social media.